chadwickbureau/chadwick/doc/cwevent.rst

 Result batters and pitchers (fields 10-17)
 ------------------------------------------

-In most cases, the pitcher and batter charged or credited with the event (when a batter event) are the ones in the game when the event occurs.
-However, Rules 10.17 and 10.18 have special clauses discussing how to charge walks to pitchers when a relief pitcher enters in the middle of the plate appearance, and how to charge strikeouts to batters when a pinch hitter enters in the middle of the plate appearance.
-The batter and pitcher fields always give the identity of the batter and pitcher in the game at the time of the event; the result batter and result pitcher give the batter and pitcher credited or charged with the event.
+In most cases, the pitcher and batter charged or credited with an event are the players in the game when the event occurs.
+However, Rule 9.15(b) governs how a strikeout is charged when a substitute batter enters with two strikes, and Rule 9.16(h) governs how a walk is charged when a relief pitcher enters during a plate appearance.
+The batter and pitcher fields identify the players in the game at the time of the event; the result batter and result pitcher fields identify the players credited or charged with the event.

 There is one known bug in the Retrosheet-provided tools regarding the result pitcher.
 When a relief pitcher enters the game,